Week Ride FAQ

 How do I register for a bus ticket or parking pass after I’ve already registered for the ride?

-You can purchase a bus ticket or parking pass by going to the Registration section of the Week Ride information.
+You can purchase a bus ticket or parking pass by going to the Merchandise section of the Week Ride information.
 You’ll find the registration forms for parking and bus tickets there.

 Can I ship my bike?